mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 from just within the Black Zone.
 After jury-rigging a surveillance drone and sending it in, after a few days I got some low-quality recordings of what looked like a miniature Saturn but with a belt made up of destroyed ships.
-It was not a planet at the centre, though, it was something else.
+It was not a planet at the center, though, it was something else.
 It was moving, writhing...’

 Tokashi neglected to elaborate on his findings and in a press release